cea-hpc/modules/doc/source/design/hide-or-forbid-modulefile.rst

     - Prior 8.5, ``clock scan`` command does not have a ``-format`` option
     - This option is required to support defined date time format
     - An error is raised when ``--before`` or ``--after`` options are used over a Tcl version below 8.5

+- ``--message`` option adds additional text to the *access denied* error message

+    - Newline set in text message are preserved, which could help to control text output format
+    - Message content is set along forbidden module specification

+        - Message recorded for matching module specification will be printed
+        - Message recorded on other matching specification will be ignored, only message from retained matching specificaton is printed

 - ``module-hide`` and ``module-forbid`` are intended to be used in modulerc files